orudge/winampcc/docs/readme.txt

 /PREV          Plays the previous track
-/FLIPSHOW      Show Winamp if it's hidden, hide it if it's visible /TOFRONT       Brings Winamp to the front of the screen
+/FLIPSHOW      Show Winamp if it's hidden, hide it if it's visible /TOFRONT       Brings Winamp to the front of the screen /PLAYPAUSE     Pauses/unpauses Winamp if currently playing; starts playing if stopped

 However, WinampCC is customisable, in that you can add new actions.
 This is what winampcc.ini is for.
 If you look at it, you'll see the following (by default):

-   ; Winamp Control Centre 1.4.2
+   ; Winamp Control Centre 1.4.3
    ; Configuration File
    ;
    ; See README.TXT for more information